Nový Knín

 Nový Knín is a town in Příbram District in the Central Bohemian Region of the Czech Republic.
 It has about 2,200 inhabitants.
+The town is located on the Kocába River in the Benešov Uplands.

+Nový Knín is known for gold mining, which took place here in the Middle Ages and has been restored to a lesser extent several times.
+Today the town is home to the Museum of Gold.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Nový Knín is the Church of Saint Nicholas.

 Administrative division

 Nový Knín consists of five municipal parts (in brackets population according to the 2021 census):